WJC3310/E-Commerce-Sales-Analysis-SQL-PostgreSQL-/README.md

 # Tools Used
 PostgreSQL – Used as the relational database to create, populate, and query the e-commerce dataset.

-pgAdmin – GUI client for PostgreSQL used to manage tables, run queries, and inspect results.
+pgAdmin 4 – GUI client for PostgreSQL used to manage tables, run queries, and inspect results.

 SQL – Used to analyze the data: aggregations, window functions, filtering, and sorting.

 Notepad – Used to save and organize .sql scripts in a clean and reusable format.

+Tableau Public - Data visualization and dashboard building

 #  Business Questions & Goals
 This project aims to uncover insights from a mock e-commerce dataset to support decision-making around sales performance, customer behavior, and market strategy.